All Episodes

 Any kings?

-Well, except for my upcoming guest today, King Randall.
+Well, except for my upcoming guest today, King Randall, no extra kings.

 That was it.

-That the entire pushback to 7 million people demanding that the constitution be followed was oh, here's a funny meme.
+The entire pushback to 7 million people demanding that the Constitution be followed was, oh, here's a funny meme.

 Nothing else.

-Because you know where you can't have seven million people running around protesting, no kings.
+Because you know where you can't have 7 million people running around protesting, no kings.

 Anywhere there's a king.